eclipse-archived/golo-lang/backlog.markdown

 ## Language

-* Relax the parser (e.g., operators on the next line, etc)

 * Reference functions, yielding method handles (.e.g, `Foo::bar`).

 * Support invocations with either () or {}?
 Could be fun for DSL-style constructs.